Play therapy with a Registered Play Therapist can help your child overcome difficulty and thrive.

 The use of sand tray in play therapy is a nonverbal expressive form of child therapy that uses metaphor to help children share their experience of the world and change it.
 The sand tray itself represents a confined safe space for children to play, and ultimately heal.
 In the child therapy session, children use a variety of miniature toys to represent their inner world and subconscious in the sand.
 Sand tray bypasses words and language and engages the right brain to facilitate meaning-making and integration of difficult, even traumatic, material.

-Learn to cultivate a sense of wonder in your therapeutic work with children.
-Sign up for play therapy training.
+Learn to cultivate a sense of wonder in your therapeutic work.
+Sign up for play therapy and counseling CE training.

 Get in touch with your authentic self.
 Learn how to gain insight and clarity about how to create a meaningful connected life.